hqbao/spyaudio/recorder-agent-hooker/recording-hider-frida/README.md

-# Rocorder hider (using frida)
+# SpringBoard Microphone Indicator Hook (Frida)

-This library is to hook into SpringBoard and disable microphone indicator
+This project provides a library that utilizes Frida to inject into the SpringBoard process, allowing for the disabling of the system's microphone usage indicator.

-This method is for quick tracing during development
+The primary use case for this method is rapid debugging and tracing within a development environment.

+Implementation involves performing a thorough analysis of SpringBoard's classes and methods to locate and hook the specific function responsible for controlling the microphone indicator's visibility.